Geovation/labelgun/README.md

 * Each label has a bounding rectangle (Min X, Min Y, Max X, Max Y)
 * Each label has a weight
-* You can provide a function that will hide and show a label (eg through CSS class or JavaScript function)
+* You can provide a function that will hide and show a label (e.g. through CSS class or JavaScript function)

 ### Install